FREE GIFT! 108 WAYS TO BALANCE YOUR KID’S CHAKRAS!… LEARN MORE »

 When you listen your tween daughter knows and she feels validation of her true self.

 TIP: Do a listening experiment.
 Commit to spending one day listening to your daughter without judgment.
 See what you discover!

-TIP: Let your tween daughter express her fears, her insecurities, and her doubts, in a two-way conversation.
+TIP: Let your tween daughter express her fears, her insecurities, and her doubts, in a two-way conversation (remembering the non-judgmental part from #4).
 Share your feelings with her.
 Take a chance with your vulnerability and witness the conversation that can unfold.